exercism/php/docs/INSTALLATION.md

 > composer global require phpunit/phpunit ^9
 ```

-It you are using PHP 8+ make sure you install at version 9.5 or later.
+If you are using PHP 8+ make sure you install at version 9.5 or later.

 #### Manual installation